intro

 customised to your needs.
 Please see the destination

-vignette for more details (evignette("destination")
+vignette for more details (evignette("destination")).

-key can also specify that the
+By default, the build key can also specify that the

-folders are uploaded to GitHub
+output and docs folders are uploaded to GitHub

 as releases, or alternatively to OSF or a local folder.